 7 Classification of Cotton Fibre in Details

-Cotton is called the king of fiber.
-In this context, we will know about the classification of cotton in a details discussion.
+Cotton is called the king of fibre.
+In this context, we will know about the classification of cotton in a detailed discussion.

 Cotton is a soft, fluffy, vegetable staple fibre.
 It grows in a ball around the seeds of the cotton plant.
 It combines strength with good absorbency.
-That’s why it’s used to produce durable as well as comfortable fabric and apparel.
+That’s why it’s used to produce durable and comfortable fabric and apparel.

 History Of Cotton:

-Humans learned to cultivate, produce and utilize cotton more than 5000 years BC in the Middle East as well as in India.
-Textile manufacturing becomes spread out to Europe after the invasion of India by Alexander the Great.
+Humans learned to cultivate, produce and utilize cotton more than 5000 BC in the Middle East and India.
+Textile manufacturing spread out to Europe after Alexander the Great’s invasion of India.
 But in different places, cotton is used in different names.

 The English word cotton is derived from the Arabic word ‘Khatan’.
-From the Arabic word that the name originally was given to flax.
-Cotton is called in versatile names all around the world.
+From the Arabic word, the name originally was given to flax.
+Cotton is called by versatile names all around the world.
 Such as:

 Different Names of Cotton